moonwave99/TagLib.framework/README.md

-#Taglib.framework - ready for Obj-C
+#TagLib.framework - ready for Obj-C

 After spending a whole evening trying to make TagLib work in Obj-C I got it eventually, and I wanted to share a working framework project.